24f2009162-profsnl/research-labs/README.md

 # Twisha Shriyam Research Lab – Stellar Journey to Mastery

-Welcome to **Twisha Shriyam Research Lab’s** Stellar Journey to Mastery project repository.
+# Kaiitzn Pocket Pay – a simple Stellar testnet wallet for students, built as the foundation of a campus micro‑payments app.

 This repo tracks a full progression through the **Stellar Journey to Mastery: Monthly Builder Challenges** – from basic wallets to a production‑style dApp with real users and metrics.

 > Tracks covered:
 > - 🥋 **Builder Track (Belts)** – Levels 1–6
-> - 🚀 **Open Source Track** – High‑impact contributions to Stellar‑native projects

----

 ## 1. Project Overview

-This project is a research & engineering sandbox under **Twisha Shriyam Research Lab**, focused on:
+This project is a research & engineering sandbox under **Twisha Shriyam Research Lab for kaiitzn startup**, focused on:

 - Learning Stellar and Soroban by **shipping real dApps**.
 - Iteratively evolving one codebase from:
   - ⚪️ Wallet + first transaction →
   - ⚫️ Production‑ready application with metrics, security, and Demo Day pitch.
-- Optionally contributing back to the ecosystem via the **Open Source Track**.

 At a high level, the app evolves through these phases: